-- By being crystal clear about their goals.
+- By being crystal clear about their goals

-- By celebrating every small win along the way.
+- By celebrating every small win along the way

-2. They leverage everything.
+2. They Leverage Everything.

-They sell their winning strategies in books, market their experience on TV shows, use their vulnerabilities to connect with strangers and leverage their friendships to access closed circles.
+They sell their winning strategies in books, market their experience on TV shows, use their vulnerabilities to connect with strangers, and leverage their friendships to access closed circles.

-There is a connection between the number of people you serve and the amount of returns you can make.
-That is why billionaires tend to be those whose companies serve the largest number of people.
+There is a connection between the number of people you serve and the number of returns you can make.
+That is why billionaires tend to be from those companies that serve the largest number of people.
 Does Amazon ring a bell?

-Find a universal pain point, focus on addressing it and in due time the returns will come.
+Find a universal pain point, focus on addressing it, and in due time the returns will come.
 Nature rewards givers.

-4. They conquer hearts.
+4. They Conquer Hearts.

 The most valuable resources and opportunities are hidden behind relationship walls.

-Whether they are introverts or extraverts, highly successful people find a way to connect with the people they meet.
+Whether they are introverts or extroverts, highly successful people find ways to connect with the people they meet.
 They understand that if our aspirations or backgrounds do not unite us, then our flaws will.